rajeevamatya/eduki-hugo-site/content/en/grade-6/Arithmetic - The Number System/the-number-system copy/Coordinate_plane/index.md

 ---
 title: "04 Negative Numbers and the Coordinate Plane"
-description: "The article discusses the extension of the coordinate plane to include negative numbers and the construction and interpretation of the coordinate plane.
-It explains the quadrants in the coordinate plane and how to plot points using coordinates.
-It also provides an example of how to use the coordinate plane to plot data about temperatures."
+description: "Extension of the coordinate plane, including negative numbers.
+Introduction to the four quadrants and how to plot points on the coordinate plane."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00